CCBBatUT/Biocomputing_Spring2016/_posts/2016-02-10-python2_controlflow.md

 - more examples

 {% highlight python %}
+# Let's take our fake genome we made in the random module example above and randomly select 100 random-length subsequences from it.
 >>> newseqs=[] #create an empty list
 >>> for i in range(100): #do this 100 times
 ...     int1=random.randint(0,1000) #choose a random integer